Northland cricket team: History

 Northland won the Hawke Cup for the first time in January 1956 when, captained by Ellis Child, they defeated Hutt Valley by 90 runs in Lower Hutt.
-They successfully defended the title later that season against Southern Hawke's Bay at the High School and against Marlborough at Cobham Oval (when Len Wyatt scored 74 and 104), but lost to Waikato at the High School in the first match in 1956-57.
+They successfully defended the title later that season against Southern Hawke's Bay at the High School and against Marlborough (when Len Wyatt scored 74 and 104), but lost to Waikato at the High School in the first match in 1956–57.

-Northern Districts, of which Northland is one of the constituent associations, began playing in the Plunket Shield in 1956-57.
-The first Northland player to represent Northern Districts in the Plunket Shield was Len Wyatt, who played in four matches in 1956-57.
-When Northern Districts won the Plunket Shield for the first time in 1962-63, Northland's Brian Dunning played in every match.
+Northern Districts, of which Northland is one of the constituent associations, began playing in the Plunket Shield in 1956–57.
+The first Northland player to represent Northern Districts in the Plunket Shield was Len Wyatt, who played in four matches in 1956–57.
+When Northern Districts won the Plunket Shield for the first time in 1962–63, Northland's Brian Dunning played in every match.

-Northland won the Hawke Cup for a second time in 1982-83.
-They have held it seven times in all, most recently between March 2003 and February 2004, when they played their home matches at Kensington Park in Whangarei.
+Northland won the Hawke Cup for a second time in 1982–83.
+They have held it seven times in all, most recently between March 2003 and February 2004, when they played their home matches at Kensington Park in Whangārei.
 When Cobham Oval, Northland's home ground, was sold in the early 2000s, the Northland Cricket Association developed a new ground about 300 metres to the south, also called Cobham Oval.
 It has been in use for domestic first-class and international matches since 2009.

 Northland also compete in the Fergus Hickey Rosebowl, the competition of two-day matches among the six constituent associations of Northern Districts, and the Brian Dunning Cup, the 50-over competition.